 To start the European Out process, you’ll need the following:

 - U.S. military police report stating that you have not committed any crimes while stationed overseas.

-- A police report from the country you served in stating that you have not committed any crimes while stationed there.
-This will need to be officially translated to English by the JAG office.
+- A police report from the country you served stating that you have not committed any crimes while stationed there.
+This will need to be officially translated into English by the JAG office.

 - A valid reason for applying for a European Out.